VDaniilO/Pulsar_test_prj/README.md

   ```
   http://YOUR_LOCAL_URL/api/v1/all_orders/      | all products
-  http://YOUR_LOCAL_URL/api/v1/NAME_PRODUCTS/   | url for out all photo
+  http://YOUR_LOCAL_URL/api/v1/NAME_PRODUCTS/   | url for out all products
   ```